AKloc/BookNotes/Leisure/Notes from Underground.md

 - A literary classic, cover art looked cool.

 **Main Takeaways & Metacognition**
 - 120 pages of a self-imporant 19th century neckbeard ranting about how he's so mad that he can't function.
+Literally about a guy who invites himself to a farewell dinner party for a person he doesn't even like, is furious about it, meets a
 - Why doesn't he just fire his servant?

 **What can I do with this?**